Building Data for Stacky Covers: Introduction

 \subsection{Notation and conventions}

 The letter $S$ will always denote the base scheme which we assume to be locally Noetherian.
 The letter $A$ will always denote an abelian group.
-If $A$ is an abelian group, $\lambda\in A$, and $B$ is an $A$-graded $R$-module, then $B[\lambda]$ is the $A$-graded $R$-module with When $\X$ is a stack and $f\colon T\to \X$ is an object, we write $\stab(T)$ or $\stab(f)$ for the sheaf of groups $\underline{\Aut}_f$.
-The unit object of a symmetric monoidal category will be denoted by $\mathbbm{1}$.
+If $A$ is an abelian group, $\lambda\in A$, and $B$ is an $A$-graded $R$-module, then $B[\lambda]$ is the $A$-graded $R$-module with